hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Add existing containers from your storage account to the CDN.
 Container names can be specified with or without the preceding colon: `my_container` or `:my_container`.
-Optionally, you can specify an availability zone.
+Optionally, specify an availability zone.

 ###Examples
 Add the containers`tainer1` and `tainer2` to the CDN:

     hpcloud cdn:containers:add :tainer1 :tainer2

 Add the container `my_cdn_container` to the CDN in the availability zone `region-a.geo`:

     hpcloud cdn:containers:add :my_cdn_container -z region-a.geo-1

 ##cdn:containers:get## {#cdn:containers:get}
-Get the value of an attribute of a CDN container.
+Get the value of a CDN container attribute.

 ###Syntax
 `hpcloud cdn:containers:get <name> [attribute..]`